Supplement Clarity

 6. Alpha Lipoic Acid (ALA)

-None of the 6 listed ingredients in Alani Nu Balance seemed to be connected to liver damage.
+None of the 6 listed ingredients in Alani Nu Balance appeared to be associated with liver damage.

 Folic Acid